 Once a company is listed, it becomes subject to the jurisdiction of the SGX.
 Timely disclosure of pricesensitive information is the cornerstone of SGX's regulatory policy.
-To ensure that such information is released to the market on a timely basis, listed companies are obliged to comply with the rules relating to corporate disclosure in Chapter 7 of the SGX LR and SGX's Corporate Disclosure Policy in Appendix 7.1 of the of the SGX LR.
+Listed companies are obliged to comply with the rules relating to corporate disclosure in Chapter 7 of the SGX LR and SGX's Corporate Disclosure Policy in Appendix 7.1 of the of the SGX LR.

-A listed company is required to keep its shareholders and the SGX informed of any material information relating to the group's activities or that could result in the establishment of a false market in its securities that might be price-sensitive36.
-Paragraph 8 of Appendix 7.1 provides a non-exclusive list of matters which are considered to require immediate public announcement:
+A listed company is required to keep its shareholders and the SGX informed of any material information relating to the group's activities or that could result in the establishment of a false market in its securities that might be price-sensitive.41

+Paragraph 8 of Appendix 7.1 provides a non-exhaustive list of matters which are considered to require immediate public announcement:

-- A joint venture, merger or acquisition - The declaration or omission of dividends or the determination of earnings - Firm evidence of significant improvement or deterioration in near-term earnings prospects - A sub-division of shares or stock dividends - The acquisition or loss of a significant contract - The purchase or sale of a significant asset - A significant new product or discovery - The public or private sale of a significant amount of additional securities - A change in effective control or a significant change in management - A call of securities for redemption - The borrowing of a significant amount of funds - Events of default under financing or sale agreements - A significant litigation - A significant change in capital investment plans - A significant dispute or disputes with subcontractors, customers or suppliers, or with any parties - A tender offer for another company's securities - A valuation of real assets that has a significant impact on the financial position and/ or performance.
+- A joint venture, merger or acquisition. - The declaration or omission of dividends or the determination of earnings. - Firm evidence of significant improvement or deterioration in near-term earnings prospects.

+- A subdivision of shares or stock dividends. - The acquisition or loss of a significant contract. - The purchase or sale of a significant asset. - · A significant new product or discovery. - The public or private sale of a significant amount of additional securities of the issuer. - A change in effective control or a significant change in management. - A call of securities for redemption. - The borrowing of a significant amount of funds. - Occurrence of an event of default under debt or other securities or financing or sale agreements. - Significant litigation. - A significant change in capital investment plans e.g. building of factories, increasing plant and machinery, and increasing production lines. - A significant dispute or disputes with subcontractors, customers or suppliers, or with any parties. - A tender offer for another company's securities. - A valuation of real assets of the group that has a significant impact on the group's financial position and/ or performance.